marineinvert/microbiome/resources.md

 # Resources Page

-Here are various resources available as part of this project
+Resources developed as part of this project are shared here.

+## Resources for *Favia fragum*
+Distinct microbiomes of the scleractinian coral *Favia fragum* in mangrove and adjacent reef habitats in the Panamanian Caribbean